Gaussian quantum metrology in a dissipative environment

 It is natural to expect that $\mathcal{F}_{\kappa}^{+}(t)$ asymptotically tends to zero in the absence of the bound state because $u(t)$ approaches zero.
 This result is qualitatively consistent with the Born-Markovian approximate result, which means our metrology scheme in this case breaks down as well.
 On the contrary, in the presence of the bound state, substituting the long-time expression of $u(t)$ into Eqs.~(\ref{covmatx}) and \eqref{qufsif}, we have the QFI in the large-$\bar{n}$ limit as

 It is interesting to see $\mathcal{F}_\kappa^{+}(t)\propto t^{2}$, which means that, quite different from the Born-Markovian approximate and the bound-state-absent cases, the encoding time as a resource to improve the metrology precision is recovered.
-Such time scaling relation is the same as the noiseless ideal situation in Eq. \eqref{idqfin}.
+Such a time scaling relation is the same as the noiseless ideal situation in Eq. \eqref{idqfin}.
 The result demonstrates that the bound state can be used to retrieve the ideal metrology precision under the noise influence.
-Such amazing result is caused by the anomalous equilibrium state induced by the bound state: the message of $\kappa$ is partially preserved in the steady state $\rho(\infty)$ and can be persistently enlarged by prolonging the encoding time.
-Therefore, we can completely overcome the error-divergency problem appearing in many previous studies~\cite{Haase_2018,PhysRevA.97.012125,Tamascelli_2020,PhysRevLett.98.160401,PhysRevApplied.5.014007,Albarelli2018restoringheisenberg,PhysRevA.99.033807,PhysRevA.102.012223,PhysRevResearch.2.033389} with the help of the bound state mechanism.
-Moreover, one can find from Eq.~(\ref{eq:eq18}) that the QFI with respect to $\{\mathbf{d}_{+},\pmb{\sigma}_{+}\}$ behaves as SNL, i.e., $\mathcal{F}_\kappa^{+}(t)\propto \bar{n}$.
-Although this result shows the same scaling relation with that of the classical SNL, we still have a sufficient room to surpass the SNL and the Born-Markovian approximate one by enhancing the bound-state-favored prefactor in Eq. \eqref{eq:eq18}.
-It should be noted that the distinguished roles played by the bound state in quantum sensing of a quantum reservoir~\cite{PhysRevApplied.15.054042} and Mech-Zehnder-interferometry-based quantum metrology~\cite{PhysRevLett.123.040402} have been reported.
+Such an amazing result is caused by the anomalous equilibrium state induced by the bound state: The message of $\kappa$ is partially preserved in the steady state $\rho(\infty)$ and can be persistently enlarged by prolonging the encoding time.
+Therefore, we can completely overcome the error-divergence problem appearing in many previous studies~\cite{Haase_2018,PhysRevA.97.012125,Tamascelli_2020,PhysRevLett.98.160401,PhysRevApplied.5.014007,Albarelli2018restoringheisenberg,PhysRevA.99.033807,PhysRevA.102.012223,PhysRevResearch.2.033389} with the help of the bound-state mechanism.
+Moreover, one can find from Eq.~(\ref{eq:eq18}) that the QFI with respect to $\{\mathbf{d}_{+},\pmb{\sigma}_{+}\}$ behaves as the SNL, i.e., $\mathcal{F}_\kappa^{+}(t)\propto \bar{n}$.
+Although this result shows the same scaling relation as that of the classical SNL, we still have sufficient room to surpass the SNL and the Born-Markovian approximate one by enhancing the bound-state-favored prefactor in Eq. \eqref{eq:eq18}.
+It should be noted that the distinguished roles played by the bound state in quantum sensing of a quantum reservoir~\cite{PhysRevApplied.15.054042} and Mach-Zehnder-interferometry-based quantum metrology~\cite{PhysRevLett.123.040402} have been reported.